theproadam/XFDraw/README.md

 //When done, draw the object
 GL.Draw(teapotObject, teapotShader, depthBuffer, projMatrix, GLMode.Triangle);
 ```
 Compiling is done via `cl.exe`, however you can always compile your code manually.
-Expect a wiki section on how to do this soon.